primer/css/docs/content/components/dropdown.md

   ]
 ---

-Dropdowns are lightweight, JavaScript-powered context menus for housing navigation and actions.
+Dropdowns are lightweight context menus for housing navigation and actions.
 They're great for instances where you don't need the full power (and code) of the select menu.

 ## Basic examples